jfroom/docker-compose-rails-selenium-example/README.md

 `docker-compose.yml`:
 - `version: '3.1'` Volume syntax changed a bit between 2 and 3 (volume_from was removed)
-- 'services:web:volumes:' defines `bundle_cache:/bundle` and then `volumes:bundle_cache` persists it across builds. **This reduces build times for local development.**
+- `services:web:volumes:` defines `bundle_cache:/bundle`, and then `volumes:bundle_cache` persists it across builds. **This reduces build times for local development. :tada:**
 - When installing a new gem, or changing branches which have different gems — just stop the docker services and restart it.
-Or execute 'bundle install' on the container.
-The old gems are already cached and new gems will be installed.
+Or execute `bundle install` on the container.
+The old gems are already cached, and only new gems will be installed.

 ## Docker & Rails

+`docker-compose.yml`
-`docker-compose.yml` has a muliline `services:web:command` that starts the develoment (port 3000) & test (port 3001) servers.
-We could move that into a script file, but I sort of like having less files to chase down.
-Running two servers with Puma to make it easier to run CI, and debug the test environment (in my humble opinion).
+- Has a muliline `services:web:command` that starts the develoment (port 3000) & test (port 3001) servers.
+This could move that into a script file, but I like having a flatter architecture and less files to chase down.
+- Runs dedicated test server which is bound to the test database to debug the test environment, and fewer differences between dev & CI environments.

+`docker-compose.override.yml`
-`docker-compose.override.yml` exposes web ports to host machine so you can visit 'http://localhost:3000' for development server, and 'http://localhost:3001' for test server.
-This file is automatically used during a standard 'docker-compose up'.
-See Travis CI section for why the ports had to be split out into an override file.
+- Exposes web ports to host machine so you can visit 'http://localhost:3000' for development server, and 'http://localhost:3001' for test server.
+- This file is automatically used during a standard `docker-compose up`.
+- See Travis CI section for why the ports had to be split out into an override file.

 ## Docker & Selenium